Alexandertyler/soundcloud-visualizer/README.md

 - More types of visualization.
 I've written the code in a pretty modular way so it's simple to write a visualization that can plug into the app (see below)
 - Better browser support.
 I'm sure there can be more done on this to get it working at least in Firefox and mobile WebKit browsers, with perhaps fallbacks for IE.

+Alex Improvement Ideas:

+- Side bar that allows scrolling through your stream.
+- Color pallete swaps in the form of a toolbar on the side.

 # Writing visualizations

 If you want to fork this and write your own visualizations, they way I've set it up is pretty simple: